blacklightpy/vaultofknowledge/Z0-Organizing (All Notes Matter)/Password Management Strategy.md

 - Stay accountable - have a different password for each user
 - Only trusted DBAs should have the main password
 - Have enterprise profiles that give permission to login to server
+- All passwords can be modified by a master account/multiple ones.

 ## Users
 - Store passwords hashed and salted